Emergency Budget Mode: What to Do When Your Budget Blows Up [2026]

 • When to use it: only for true emergencies — job loss, medical bills, urgent repairs.
 A sale at your favorite store is not an emergency.

-Emergency Mode: a feature unique to Plan & Multiply
+Emergency Mode in Plan & Multiply

 When a financial emergency hits, you don't have time to manually recalculate your entire budget.
 That's why Plan & Multiply includes Emergency Mode (Mode Coup Dur) — a one-tap feature that instantly restructures your budget.